-Lagaan Falls is located in Lazi on Siquijor Island.
+Lagaan Falls Siquijor is located in the Lazi region on Siquijor Island.

-From the main tourist area of San Juan, it’s approximately a 30-minute drive to reach Lagaan Falls Siquijor.
+From the main tourist area of San Juan, it’s approximately a 30-minute drive to reach these falls.

-There’s a couple of options on how to get to Lagaan Falls in Siquijor, and they are by scooter, habal habal or tricycle.
+There are a couple of options on how to get to Lagaan Falls Siquijor and they are by scooter, habal-habal, or tricycle.

-You can rent a scooter in Siquijor for as little as 250 pesos per day and make your own way over to Lagaan Falls.
+You can rent a scooter in Siquijor for as little as 250 pesos per day and make your own way over to the falls.

-If you are not confident driving a scooter, the other option is to hail down a tricycle or habal habal (motorbike taxi) along the main road in San Juan and get a ride to Siquijor Lagaan Falls.
+If you are not confident driving a scooter, the other option is to hail a tricycle or habal-habal (motorbike taxi) along the main road in San Juan and get a ride to Siquijor Lagaan Falls.

 LAGAAN FALLS ENTRANCE FEE

-The Lagaan Falls entrance fee is 30 pesos and parking is free.
+The entrance fee is 50 pesos and parking is 10 pesos.

-When you arrive at the pin location of Lagaan Falls Siquijor, there is a sheltered parking area where you can safely leave your scooter.
+When you arrive at the Google maps pin location, there is a sheltered parking area where you can safely leave your scooter.

-There is a small tour desk at the entrance to Lagaan Waterfall where you’ll first have to pay the entrance fee and sign your name and nationality in a book before heading down the trailhead to this epic Siquijor waterfall.
+There is a small tour desk at the entrance to Lagaan Waterfall where you’ll first have to pay the entrance fee and sign your name and nationality in a book before heading down the trailhead.

-From here, it takes around 15-minutes to walk along a dirt trail underneath a dense rainforest canopy to reach Lagaan Falls.
+From here, it takes around 15 minutes to walk along a dirt trail underneath a dense rainforest canopy to reach the falls.